BogdanYarotsky/dotnet-rabbit/README.md

 # Commands:

-  publish    publish message to specified queue
+  "publish":    publish message to specified queue

-  subscribe  Listen to all messages in a queue
+  "subscribe":  Listen to all messages in a queue

-  peek       Check the first message in specified queue
+  "peek":       Check the first message in specified queue

-  pop        Read and remove the first message in a queue
+  "pop":        Read and remove the first message in a queue